ART CLASS RULES AND PROCEDURES

 2. Books and belongings must always be out of the way.
-Store them under your desk or in the hall.
+Store them under your table.

 3. No talking or making noise while the teacher is speaking to the entire class.
 You may talk quietly while working.
 This privilege will be taken away if talking becomes too loud, disruptive or distraction from work.

 4. Always have a #2 pencil sharpened and ready at the beginning of class.
 Mechanical pencils are NOT appropriate for most artwork.
 I have drawing pencils.

 5. Stay on task, and do not wander around the room.
 Stay seated in your seat unless you are getting supplies or cleaning up.